mhvwerts/MANBAMM-control/README.md

 conda install --file requirements.txt
 ```

+For GUI development, we have started using [`Remi`](https://github.com/rawpython/remi).
+This is a very lightweight, platform-independent library that uses a web-browser for the graphical interface (via HTML5/CSS/JavaScript) with the application that running as a web-server in Python.
+Very clever!
+No large framework to be installed.
+We make small extensions to this library (modified widgets, etc.), collected in `remi_extras.py`

 ## Equipment list

 ### Aladdin syringe pump

 The well-known red "Aladdin" syringe pump by World Precision Instruments (https://www.wpi-europe.com/), equipped with RS232 serial communications, and TTL control.

+Development has started on a small GUI application (when time permits) for Aladdin pump configuration & control.
+Not yet in a functional state.